 In 1999, Jonathan started racing multihulls—the Tornado Catamaran.
 He finished 3rd at the 2000 U.S. Olympic Team Trials, and became training partners for the 2000 Olympics in Sydney, Australia.
 Jonathan was the Tornado National Champion in 2002 and 2003, and finished 2nd at the 2004 U.S. Olympic Team Trials, narrowly missing an Olympic berth.
 He again participated in the Olympic Games by helping to coach his former adversaries to a silver medal at the 2004 Olympics in Athens, Greece.

 Jonathan now combines high level racing and coaching.
 He raced Extreme 40 Catamarans for Team Tommy Hilfiger as tactician and mainsail trimmer, winning the 2006-2007 Volvo Extreme 40 Series.
 In the Corsair Trimaran, he won the 2005 Chicago Mackinac Race, the 2006 Acura Key West Race Week, and the 2007 National Championship.
-Other significant regatta wins include the 2004, 2013, 2015, 2017, and 2018 International One Design keel boat World Championships.
+Other significant regatta wins include the 2004, 2013, 2015, 2017, 2018, and 2022 International One Design World Championships.
 In addition to coaching Northeastern, Jonathan also coaches high-level youth, olympic and paralympic teams.